alaedine07/Ca-Baigne/README.md

 ### routes 🚈

-- `/api/v1/beach/allbeaches`: extract all added with corresponding posts(eager loading) from database.
+- `/api/v1/beach/allbeaches`: extract all beaches with corresponding posts(eager loading) from database.
 - `/api/v1/posts/allposts`:   extract all posts with corresponding user(eager loading) from database.
 - `/api/v1/beach/newbeach`:   add new beach to database(only accessible by admins)
-- `/api/v1/uploads/azureblopuploaduser`: add upload azure image url to the corresponding user row.
+- `/api/v1/uploads/azureblopuploaduser`:  add azure image url to the corresponding user row.
-- `/api/v1/uploads/azureblopuploadbeach`: add upload beach image url to the corresponding user row.
+- `/api/v1/uploads/azureblopuploadbeach`: add azure beach image url to the corresponding beach row.
-- `/api/v1/user/allpinnedbeaches/:id`:  extract all beaches pinned by `:id`.
+- `/api/v1/user/allpinnedbeaches/:id`:  extract all beaches pinned by `:id`(id corresponds to user).
 - `/api/v1/auth/login`: verify user creds and return a signed jwt token.

 ## Front-End 🌐:

-The backend server and RESTFul API are written with expressjs. the database is postgresql and to communicate between them we use
-Sequelize ORM.
+The front-End is written using ReactJS library, tailwind, Webpack to bundle all the javascript files and Babel for javascript compatibilty between all browsers.

-We use JWT token for authentication
+We use `axios` for making requests to APIs (server and third parties).

 ### Dependencies 🔗